Half-year Financial Report

 No Director has an interest in any contract to which the Company is a party other than their appointment and payment as Directors.

-Between the year end and the date of this report, under the offer for subscription to raise up to £15 million FWT shares (with an overallotment facility to raise up to a further £10 million), the Company issued a total of 1,301,238 shares which raised funds of £1.2 million.
+Between the period end and the date of this report, under the offer for subscription to raise up to £10 million shares (with an overallotment facility to raise up to a further £5 million), the Company issued a total of 406,513 shares which raised funds of £0.4 million.

-Between the 30 September 2025 and the date of this report, the Company invested a total of £0.4 million across two existing investee companies.
+Between the period end date and the date of this report, the Company invested a total of £2.4 million in one new company and two existing portfolio companies.

+Post period end the Company completed the partial exit of Ayar Labs Inc, returning proceeds of £1.3 million.
+With regard to the Quoted Growth portfolio the Company reduced its holdings in Vanguard FTSE U.K. Equity Income Index Fund GBP Acc, generating proceeds of £0.4 million.

 END